-Josée Bienvenu is pleased to present Initialism, Marco Maggi’s 9th solo show with the gallery.
+Josée Bienvenu is pleased to present INITIALISM (From Obscurantism to Enlightenment), Marco Maggi’s 9th solo show with the gallery.
 The exhibition will revolve around a site-specific installation, a slow itinerary from obscurity to enlightenment.
-Upon entering the space, one can detect foundations or ruins of possible drawings: the impulse and its brake, initials on the threshold that separate the visual arts from blindness.
-Ignitions of drawings spread on the ceiling, floor, and walls of the gallery space.
+Upon entering the space, one can detect foundations or ruins of possible drawings: initials on the threshold that separates the visual arts from blindness.
+Ignitions of drawings grow on the floor and walls of the gallery space.
 They seem like hints for a treasure hunt, an escape room to challenge the viewer.
-No one will be able to locate all of the colored particles or detect the totality of the fragments.
+During the initial walk, one will not be able to locate all the colored particules or detect the totality of the fragments.
 The only information will be a succession of details and approximations: initials of a text that no one can read in its integrality.
 After closely examining four walls, the public is invited to the brightness of a cabinet of drawings.

 "Initialism is the farewell of the written word: reading a message that only includes initials feels like walking through the ruins of the Roman Empire.
 We are condemned to write shorter and shorter to understand less and less.
 At first, abbreviations were clear and recognizable: CIA, FBI, POTUS, DC, GPS, NYC, AM, PM, FM, ATM, ETC… More significative and more confusing is the initialization of entire sentences: ROFL, HTH, TBC, IMHO, YW, OMG, LMK, LOL, ETA.
 Rolling On the Floor Laughing, Hope That Helps, To Be Continued, In My Humble Opinion, You’re Welcome, Oh My God, Let Me Know, Laughing Out Loud, Estimated Arrival Time…